 The vegetarian ones are usually the cheaper ones, because vegetal rennet is easier and cheaper to produce than animal rennet.
 To really understand this we have to look at what feta is, and why it uses rennet.

 Read also: Does Feta Cheese Melt?

 Feta is a traditional Greek cheese, though its production is not limited to Greece.
-It can be found all along the Mediterranean coast and Black sea, including on Cyprus.
+It can be found all along the Mediterranean coast and the Black sea, including in Cyprus.